7 Must-Read Books for a Social Media Consultant

 The Choice Factory by Richard Shotton

-A social media consultant should understand how to influence decisions to encourage customers to seal the deal.
+Any social media expert should understand how to influence decisions to encourage customers to seal the deal.
 Get to know the 25 behavioral biases that influence what people buy with the help of Shotton’s award-winning book, The Choice Factory.

 This book explores how behavior is shaped by psychological shortcuts, taking advantage of the knowledge of what makes us tick.
 Shotton analyzed ad campaigns and incorporated the results with his own original research.
 In addition, the findings are supported with the insights of the smartest thinkers in advertising.